ga-chicago/project-3-sinatra-react/README.md

 Your app must:

+* be an SPA you built consuming an API you built
 * **Have at _least_ 2 RELATED models** (but more is great) – Of course you'll have a user model with login/etc. Bare minimum is you must have a relation between that user and some model in that app.
 If you can do it we'd love to see a second model (and third and fourth, if necessary) related to that one.
 * **Include sign up/log in functionality**, with encrypted passwords & an authorization flow
 * **Include wireframes in the README.md for the React repo AT presentation time**